-Segment, Merge, Diverge, and Weave performance metrics shall be calculated by the methodology approved in the Highway Capacity Manual, latest edition.
+Segment, Merge, Diverge, and Weave performance metrics shall be calculated by the methodology approved in the Highway Capacity Manual, 2010 or 6th Edition.
 Target values should meet LOS C in the Horizon Year for both peak hours.
 The segment target should be taken into context that the I-20 mainline will not be widened with this project and will remain at three (3) lanes in each direction.
 However, merge, diverge, and weave values will be reviewed for improvements over the existing conditions.
 The splitting and combining of ramp traffic should be considered for this target.
+Adjacent interchange analysis at US 378 and SC 6 should consider only the elements shown in the Existing Conditions Report in Attachment B.